oormicreations/Blendpeaks/README.md

 **Rock** Adjust the amount of grass/rock material on the peak.

+**Scale** Scale the model along with the textures.
+You can also scale it as usual and later adjust the textures.

 **Reset Defaults** button will reset all parameters to default values.
 Else they remain stored in your blender file.

 **Help | Source | Updates** brings you to this page on GitHub.